divy-sh/animus/README.md

 # Test Coverage

-- Test coverage is included in the file coverage.html
+- Test coverage can be verified by generating cover.html file

-- To generate the coverage.html file locally, run these commands
+- To generate the cover.html file, run these commands:
 ```bash
 go test -v -coverprofile cover.out ./...
 ```